5G and What It Could Mean For Us

 Wireless technology has had a massive impact on the ways we live and work.

 The next generation of wireless networks, dubbed 5G, is expected to offer remarkably faster download speeds for wireless devices.
-It’s also touted to connect billions of devices and machines – from kitchen appliances to cars – to the internet and to one another.
+It’s also touted to connect billions of devices and machines.
+This ranges from kitchen appliances to cars – to the internet and to one another.

 What is 5G?

-5G is the fifth generation of wireless technology – hence the name “5G” – and builds on the foundation created by 4G LTE.
+5G is the fifth generation of wireless technology – hence the name “5G.”
+It builds on the foundation created by 4G LTE.
 Like its predecessors, 5G will facilitate texting, calling and web browsing, but with a dramatic increase in the speed at which data is transferred.

-According to its proponents, 5G is expected to perform at 100 times the speed of current networks, allowing for streaming without interruptions.
+According to its proponents, 5G is expected to perform at 100 times the speed of current networks.
+This allows for streaming without interruptions.

 A number of companies, including Huawei, Ericsson, Samsung and Google, are already researching and developing 5G technology.
 However, consumers will likely have to wait until 2020 for the initial roll-out of 5G network technology.

 As 5G is largely a concept at the moment, there are currently no set standards for this new network.
 However, 5G is expected to offer significantly faster data speeds, extremely low latency and greater connectivity.

 While the current fastest generation of wireless mobile networks, 4G, has the potential to reach peak download speeds of 1 GB per second, 5G technology could offer download speeds of up to 10 GB per second.

 That would allow you to download a high-definition full-length film in less than 5 seconds, versus 8 minutes on 4G, and over an hour on 3G.